canuckkat/chewodex/_recipes/all-butter-flaky-pie-crust.md

 3. Check for size by inverting pie dish over dough round.
 Look for a 1-inch edge around the pie dish.
 To transfer dough to dish, starting at one end, roll dough around rolling pin then unroll over dish.

 4. Gently press dough down into dish so that it lines the bottom and sides of the dish.
 (Be careful not to pull or stretch the dough).
-Then, use a knife or pair of kitchen scissors to trim dough to within 1/2-inch of the edge of the dish.
+Then, use a knife or pair of kitchen scissors to trim dough to within ½-inch of the edge of the dish.

-5. Fold edge of dough underneath itself so that it creates a thicker, 1/4-inch border that rests on the lip of the dish.
+5. Fold edge of dough underneath itself so that it creates a thicker, ¼-inch border that rests on the lip of the dish.
 Then, crimp edges by pressing the pointer finger of one hand against the edge of the dough from the inside of the dish while gently pressing with two knuckles of the other hand from the outside.
 Refrigerate dough at least 20 minutes or freeze for 5 minutes before baking.

 6. If making a double crust pie, do not crimp edges yet.
 Roll out second dough disc, fill pie then top with second dough round.
 Trim the edges then crimp.